© 2020 all rights reserved

 *Students applying for financial aid and those seeking to take advantage of the Educational Tax credits will need to submit their social security numbers.

-Admission to Rockland Community College requires you to have a high school diploma, GED, or apply through the Early Admit Program.
-By submitting your high school transcript and college transfer transcripts, you will be fulfilling those requirements.
+Admission to a degree program at Rockland Community College requires you to have a high school diploma, GED, or apply to our 24-Credit or Early Admit Program.
+By submitting your high school transcript and college transcripts, you will be fulfilling those requirements.

 Additionally, if you have taken any college-level courses, those credits will be assessed for accumulation towards your degree.